Privacy Policy

 When we, or our permitted third parties, transfer your personal data outside the UK or the EEA, we will impose contractual obligations on the recipients of that data to protect your personal data to the standard required in the UK and EEA.
 We or they may also require the recipient to subscribe to international frameworks intended to enable secure data sharing.
 We may also transfer your personal data when:

-• the transfer is to a country deemed to provide adequate protection of your personal data by the European Commission; or
+• the transfer is to a country deemed to provide adequate protection of your personal data by the UK and/or European Commission; or

 • where you have consented to the transfer.